Graph Neural Networks and Deep Reinforcement Learning Based Resource Allocation for V2X Communications: System Model

+Assume there are $m$ cellular users (CUEs) communicating with the base station, denoted as ${M}=[1,2,3,...,m]$, and $k$ pairs of V2V users (VUEs), denoted as ${K}=[1,2,3,...,k]$.
+Considering the relatively sparse utilization of uplink resources, to further optimize spectral efficiency, we assume that V2V and V2I links share orthogonally allocated uplink spectrum \cite{10644092}.
+Therefore, the Signal-to-Interference-plus-Noise Ratio (SINR) of the $i$-th CUE can be expressed as:

-In this formulation, the term $\sum_{j \in K} \rho_{j}[i] P_{j}^{v} \tilde{h}{j}$ represents the interference caused to the $i$-th CUE by VUEs using the same channel.
-Here, $\rho_{j}[i] = 1$ indicates that the $j$-th VUE and the $i$-th CUE are utilizing the same channel, whereas $\rho_{j}[i] = 0$ otherwise. $P_{j}^{v}$ denotes the transmit power of the $j$-th VUE, and $\tilde{h}_{j}$ signifies the power gain of the $j$-th VUE.
-The term $\sigma^{2}$ represents the noise power, while ${P{i}^{c}}$ indicates the transmit power of the $i$-th CUE, and $h_{i}$ denotes the channel gain.
+where $\sum_{j \in K} \rho_{j}[i] P_{j}^{v} \tilde{h}_{j}$ represents the interference caused to the $i$-th CUE by VUEs using the same channel.
+In this context, $\rho_{j}[i] = 1$ indicates that the $j$-th VUE and the $i$-th CUE are utilizing the same channel, whereas $\rho_{j}[i] = 0$ otherwise. $P_{j}^{v}$ denotes the transmit power of the $j$-th VUE, and $\tilde{h}_{j}$ signifies the power gain of the $j$-th VUE.
+The term $\sigma^{2}$ represents the noise power, while $P_{i}^{c}$ indicates the transmit power of the $i$-th CUE, and $h_{i}$ denotes the channel gain.
 According to Shannon's formula, the communication capacity of the $i$-th CUE can be expressed as:

 where $B$ represents the channel bandwidth.

 Similarly, the SINR for the $j$-th VUE can be expressed as:

 where: